hiddentao/clockmaker/README.md

 A flexible timer management system for Javascript.

 Clockmaker is inspired by [Mozilla's MiniDaemon](https://developer.mozilla.org/en-US/docs/Web/API/window.setInterval#A_little_framework) and provides an alternative to the built-in `setTimeout` and `setInterval` functions.
-It is especially useful when you are running multiple timers and wish to better control over them.
+It is especially useful when you are running multiple timers and wish to exercise better control over them.

 Features: